luongphambao/mlops-diabetes-prediction/README_cloud.md

 #### 4.4.6.
 Install Helm on Jenkins to enable application deployment to GKE cluster.

 + You can use the `Dockerfile-jenkins-k8s` to build a new Docker image.
 After that, push this newly created image to Dockerhub.
-Finally replace the image reference at `containerTemplate` in `Jenkinsfile` or you can reuse my image `duong05102002/jenkins-k8s:latest`
+Finally replace the image reference at `containerTemplate` in `Jenkinsfile` or you can reuse  image `fullstackdatascience/jenkins-k8s:lts`

 ### 4.6.
 Continuous deployment